allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 Note that the `outliers`, `centroids`, and `bounds` files are optional, but certain features of Nucmorph-Colorizer won't work without them.

+A complete example dataset is also available in the [`documentation`](./documentation/example_dataset) directory of this project, and can be [viewed on Nucmorph-Colorizer](http://dev-aics-dtp-001.corp.alleninstitute.org/nucmorph-colorizer/dist/?dataset=https://raw.githubusercontent.com/allen-cell-animated/nucmorph-colorizer/main/documentation/example_dataset/manifest.json).

 <details>
 <summary><b>[Show me an example!]</b></summary>